kreneskyp/ix/README.md

 ix scale 5
 ```

-The client may start a specific version, including the unstable `dev` image built on `master`.
+The client may start a specific version, including the unstable `dev` image built on `master` branch.
 ```bash
 pip up --version dev
 ```